frostbone25/ShaderInjector/Solutions.md

 - [```SSGI_AMBIENT_OCCLUSION```](https://github.com/frostbone25/ShaderInjector/blob/main/ConfigurationGuide.md#ssgi--ao)
 - [```AUTO_EXPOSURE```](https://github.com/frostbone25/ShaderInjector/blob/main/ConfigurationGuide.md#auto-exposure)

 Are still experimental, and their implementations are currently flawed due to limitations with the current injector framework.
-The maximum quality preset does have these effects enabled by default.
+The maximum quality preset does have these effects enabled by default, while the performance preset does not *(because again their implementations are quite heavy at the moment)*

 For instance with ```SSGI_BOUNCE_LIGHT``` and ```SSGI_AMBIENT_OCCLUSION``` I cannot introduce new rendering passes yet which would allow me to do downsampling/filtering to both optimize and clean up those effects for a smoother and more stable final result.
 Currently the game's TAA/DLSS solutions act as the only denoiser for them but they are obviously not perfect.
 With that said in the [configuration guide](https://github.com/frostbone25/ShaderInjector/blob/main/ConfigurationGuide.md) I have written [solutions](https://github.com/frostbone25/ShaderInjector/blob/main/ConfigurationGuide.md#ssgi--ao) that you can employ to mitigate these artifacts for a final cleaner result.
 My recomended order of operations for reducing noise is to go in order...